 When you have an unconditional offer you can apply for your visa to study in the UK.
 You will need a Student Visa.
 We work with you or your agent to ensure that all paperwork is complete and that all evidence is in place confirming your suitability for your chosen courses.
 If you haven’t already done so, you should now book your IELTS test.
 Remember, you must choose IELTS for UKVI Academic in order for us to issue a CAS and you will require a score of at least 5.0-5.5.

 - UK Visas and Immigration

-- How to pay the health surcharge (for fee medical treatment in the UK)
+- How to pay the Immigration health surcharge (for free medical treatment in the UK)

 - How to contact UKVI from outside the UK

 - Biometric Residence Permit explained